 Tufted Titmouse are regulars at backyard bird feeders, especially in winter.
 They prefer sunflower seeds but will eat suet, peanuts, and other seeds as well.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Tufted Titmouse build their nests in cavities, so putting up nest boxes is a good way to attract breeding titmice to your yard.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
-Find out more about nest boxes on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more about nest boxes on All About Birdhouses.
+You'll find plans for building a nest box for Tufted Titmouse.

 Find This Bird